 Why is this furious acceleration of human life so important, and so detrimental?
 Because there is an intimate connection between pace and awareness.
 The faster we go, the farther we stray from the present, which isn’t fast at all, because it never goes anywhere, The present simply is.
 Often, in philosophical counseling sessions, the first thing I do is invite the client to slow down.
 Speedy client narratives invariably signal a flight from the present, usually to escape some uncomfortable or difficult truth.
 Put another way, speediness can be a form of denial.
 For some clients, the willingness simply to slow down and come back to present awareness is half the work.
 Here is another essential equation: The more awareness slows down, the more it expands.
 To achieve “cosmic consciousness,” the yogi must enter descending states of stillness in which brainwave activity slows measurably from beta to alpha, then theta and even delta, and perhaps states of yet deeper stillness that elude measurement.
 The more we slow down, the less we miss, the more inclusive our awareness becomes.
 The blur of living always for the next moment and the next and the next is brought into sharp focus, and we may feel that we’re seeing things as they are for the first time.

 This is not something that the mind can grasp or appreciate except in principle.
 One has to experience it for oneself.
 Awareness is a great mystery; it permeates and surrounds us, yet we may ignore it for a lifetime.
 To explore this mystery, as we have said, we must slow down, recall ourselves, as it were, from the speed and distractions of modern life, and enter our native state of stillness.
 In this state, we become aware of awareness itself as the medium or “horizon” within which all phenomena exist in time and space.
-If these phenomena are thought of as musical notes making up, say, a symphony, then awareness is the stillness between the notes, the orchestrated moments of silence that pervade the instrumental piece, without which music could not exist.
+If these phenomena are thought of as musical notes making up, say, a symphony, then awareness is the stillness between the notes, the momentary pauses that pervade the instrumental piece, without which music could not exist.
 In other words, the musical notes ride on a medium of stillness; it is not the other way around.
 Stillness is fundamental, not only to music, but to the entire cosmos world and every manifest thing, including ourselves.
 When we return to stillness, we return to our origins.
 In stillness, we come home to ourselves.

 Socrates tells us that philosophy begins with wonder, and wonder is rooted in stillness.
 Note here that stillness is not the same as silence.
 We can be still without being silent and silent without being still.
 Rather, stillness is a unique state in which awareness, aware of itself, opens up in the living present until it recognizes itself as encompassing all that exists, as the horizon of being.
 The experience is characterized by a sense of expanding, and this sense of expanding is inherently joyful, as though life, having come full circle, is happy to be alive.